jormur/jormur.github.io/_pages/teaching.md

 **Teaching Assistant**
 *Introduction to Statistical Analysis* - Fall 2022
-- Assisted in the administration of the course which includes organizing assessments, answering student queries, and providing the platform and opportunity for class discussions
+- Assisted in the administration of the course by organizing assessments, answering student inquiries, and facilitating class discussions
+- Supported the instructor in executing lesson plans and provided personalized attention to the more than 15 students during individual and group sessions
+- Designed effective and accurate examinations to assess student learning and performance